dabeaz-course/practical-python/Notes/04_Classes_objects/01_Class.md

         self.move(-amt, 0)  # YES.
 Calls method `move` from above.
 ```

-If you want to operate on an instance, you always have to refer too it explicitly (e.g., `self`).
+If you want to operate on an instance, you always refer to it explicitly (e.g., `self`).

 ## Exercises

-Note: For this exercise you want to have fully working code from earlier
-exercises.
-If things are broken look at the solution code for Exercise 3.18.
+Starting with this set of exercises, we start to make a series of
+changes to existing code from previous sctions.
+It is critical that
+you have a working version of Exercise 3.18 to start.
+If you don't
-You can find this code in the `Solutions/3_18` directory.
+have that, please work from the solution code found in the
+`Solutions/3_18` directory.
+It's fine to copy it.

 ### Exercise 4.1: Objects as Data Structures